 Environmental assessment management

-Activities are managed by evaluating the risks to the environment, principally, after an application for permission to undertake activities in the Marine Park has been submitted.
+When an application for permission to undertake activities in the Marine Park has been submitted, the environmental risks are evaluated.

-The Great Barrier Reef Marine Park Authority (GBRMPA) has a formal Environmental Impact Assessment process for evaluating the likely possible risks or effect on the environment of a proposed activity or development.
+The Great Barrier Reef Marine Park Authority (GBRMPA) has a formal environmental impact assessment process to evaluate the possible risks or effects from a proposed activity or development.

 Common activities where a detailed process is undertaken include developments within the Marine Park such as pontoons, jetties, pipelines, dredging and marinas.

-There are four main stages of environmental impact management: Scoping, assessment, implementation and audit.
+There are four main stages of environmental impact management: scoping, assessment, decision and auditing/compliance.

-This allows information to be compiled to evaluate whether an approval (permit) or refusal will be in the best interest of the community.
+This allows information to be compiled to evaluate whether a permit approval or refusal will be in the best interest of the community.
+If approved, one or more permissions are contained within a permit.

-Assessment criteria include ecological, social, economic, Indigenous interests, as well as current and future use of the proposed location.
+The criteria for assessing projects include ecological, social, economic, Indigenous interests, as well as current and future use of the proposed location.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.